How to contact the Met Office if you would like to make a complaint about the service you have received.

 - Information specific to the complaint

 - How this has impacted you

 - Any accessibility issues you may have so that we can tailor our response accordingly

 The Met Office is available 24/7 and our trained staff can often resolve issues and respond to queries quickly and satisfactorily.
 This is the first opportunity for us to respond to your complaint and most complaints can be dealt with at this stage.

 If the complaint requires investigation it will be passed onto the relevant department.

 We aim to respond to you within 20 working days.
 When we can’t do this, we will contact you to update you on the progress and give an expected date when you will receive our response.

 If you are not satisfied with the response you receive, you can request that your complaint is escalated to the relevant Director.

 The Met Office aims to get things right first time, however, if you have gone through our complaints procedure and are still dissatisfied with our decision you can contact your MP and ask them to refer your complaint to the Parliamentary and Health Service Ombudsman (PHSO).
 The PHSO will expect you to have gone through our complaints process before escalation to them.

-If your complaint is regarding freedom of information or data protection you can refer your case to the Information Commissioner’s Office.
+If your complaint is regarding a request under the Freedom of Information Act (FOI), Environmental Information Regulations (EIR), Data Protection Act (DPA) or Reuse of Public Sector Information Regulations (RoPSI), you can refer your case to the Information Commissioner’s Office.